jqueuniet/netbox-go/apiv4_0/docs/BriefPowerPanel.md

 ### NewBriefPowerPanel

-`func NewBriefPowerPanel(id int32, url string, display string, name string, powerfeedCount int64, ) *BriefPowerPanel`
+`func NewBriefPowerPanel(id int32, url string, name string, powerfeedCount int64, ) *BriefPowerPanel`

 NewBriefPowerPanel instantiates a new BriefPowerPanel object This constructor will assign default values to properties that have it defined,